MichaelOmosebi/Capstone_ALB_BE_2025/README.md

   - Users can only view their own orders
   - Delete own orders

+- **Wallet**
+  - Wallet is created for new users upon registration with a zero balance.
+  - Top-up is done without extra authorization (for now).
+  - User can check wallet transactions.

 - **Role-Based Access Control**
   - Farmers manage products
   - Retailers can only create orders